jamesra/nornir.github.io/source/overview/overview.rst

 Tile translation
 ................

-The Nornir tools first step in registration is to translate the tiles to a closer alignment:
+The Nornir tools first step in registration is to translate the tiles to an optimal initial layout.

 .. figure:: JamesRA.024.png
    :scale: 50%

+Nornir uses the phase correlation algorithm for this and all other registrations.

    The translation of tiles results in a much better alignment, but minor distortions in the tiles result in imperfections